FAQ

 Are your remedial services limited to children?

 No. Learning difficulties can be corrected at any age.
 The idea that the brain is susceptible to change only in the very young has long been disproven.
 Our programs can help individuals of all ages, even senior citizens.
+Progress for older adults may be slower but is definitely possible.

 Testing